Pandademic/cello/README.md

  bundle install
  ```
  to install dependencies
  - You should now be able to use Latte.
-I recomend doing
+We recomend doing
 ```
 latte add getting-started
 ```